radicle-dev/radicle-upstream/docs/development.md

 You can build and package Upstream with: `yarn dist`.
 The generated package will be in: `dist/` as `radicle-upstream-X.X.X.{dmg|AppImage|exe}`.

-On Windows you can do `yarn run dist:win:static` to [pre-compile][pc] `vcruntime140.dll` to avoid the need to install Visual C++ Redistributable on the target computer.

 #### Apple notarization

 We do Apple notarization manually on developer machines.